-The undergraduate program in engineering physics at Illinois is currently ranked #2 in the country, tied with the California Institute of Technology.
-Our program at Illinois was rated higher in 2012 than undergraduate physics programs at MIT, Harvard, Stanford, and the University of California, Berkeley by U.S. News and World Report.
+The undergraduate program in engineering physics at Illinois is currently ranked #1 in the country.
+Our program at Illinois was rated higher in 2013 than undergraduate physics programs at MIT, Harvard, Stanford, and the University of California, Berkeley by U.S. News and World Report.

 Illinois is committed to undergraduate education.
 In the last 10 years, we have completely recreated the way we teach, incorporating innovative educational technologies and drawing on the results of our nationally recognized physics education research group.
 We believe we are establishing a paradigm for science education for the 21st century—one that develops higher-order thinking competencies, promotes collaborative learning, and improves communication skills.
 Our approach to teaching benefits not only our undergraduate students, but it also gives our graduate teaching assistants excellent training in best practices for their own career development.